-- 2.70 Accessibility for people with mobility impairments should feature when walking routes are considered. - 2.71 In order to identify deficiencies within the walking network in Keynsham a pedestrian audit was commissioned as part of the Keynsham Transport Strategy.
-The audit sought to identify issues that may be affecting the quality of footways and routes for pedestrians and therefore may be acting as a barrier preventing individuals from making more of their short trips on foot. - 2.72 The audit was underpinned by the following principles that any pedestrian route should: - not give rise to road safety or personal safety concerns; - directly facilitate the desired journey without undue deviation or difficulty; - link origins and destinations; - be attractive and comfortable to use; - be accessible to disabled users and people with children and pushchairs; and
+- 2.73 A good example of this is Keynsham railway station which has already benefitted from the installation of a new ramp to facilitate disabled accessibility to Platform 1, together with new lighting and tactile surfacing to both platforms.
+In order to identify deficiencies within the walking network in Keynsham a pedestrian audit was commissioned as part of the Keynsham Transport Strategy.
+The audit sought to identify issues that may be affecting the quality of footways and routes for pedestrians and therefore may be acting as a barrier preventing individuals from making more of their short trips on foot.

+- 2.74 The audit was underpinned by the following principles that any pedestrian route should:

+- not give rise to road safety or personal safety concerns;

+- directly facilitate the desired journey without undue deviation or difficulty;

+- link origins and destinations;

+- be attractive and comfortable to use;

+- be accessible to disabled users and people with children and pushchairs; and

-- be continuous and not subject to severance or fragmentation.
+- Be continuous and not subject to severance or fragmentation.

-- 2.73 Throughout, the emphasis of the pedestrian audit was on:
+- 2.75 Throughout, the emphasis of the pedestrian audit was on:

 - Desire line, the ease and continuity of the route;

 - Physical layout of route;

-- · Relative safety of route;
+- Relative safety of route;

 - Sensitivity to distance;

 - Ease of crossing points;

 - Ease of those with visual impairment; and

 - Ease of those with physical impairment.

-- The pedestrian audit identified a programme of works to improve the pedestrian network.
+- 2.76 The pedestrian audit identified a programme of works to improve the pedestrian network.
 The audit identified the following key pedestrian routes to and from:

 - The town centre;

 - The rail station;

 - Around primary and secondary schools;

 - Keynsham health centre;

-- Towards Willbridge (boundary with South Gloucestershire Council);
+- Towards Willsbridge (boundary with South Gloucestershire Council);

 - Towards Stockwood; and

 - The new Council offices at Market Walk

-- 2.75 The audit confirmed that the main junctions in the town centre are critical interaction points between pedestrian and vehicle traffic as evidenced by the sample pedestrian counts.
+- Charlton Road (following consultation). - 2.77 The audit confirmed that the main junctions in the town centre are critical interaction points between pedestrian and vehicle traffic as evidenced by the sample pedestrian counts.
 Improvements to crossing points at these junctions in addition to another crossing point along High Street have been ranked high as part of a potential future works programme.
 It is recognised that some of the outlined measures will require significant expenditure, for example, to the junction of Station Road, High Street and Bristol Road.
 In addition any works here would have to consider the need to include the Tesco junction onto Bristol Road.
-However, there are some more modest interventions, such as improving way finder signage or buff surfacing treatment that could bring some important benefits to the pedestrian environment and make movement easier.

-2.76 Outside the town centre, the audit has principally identified enhancements to crossing points along the principal roads and to local services such as schools as the priority.
+However, there are some more modest interventions, such as improving way finder signage or buff surfacing treatment that could bring some important benefits to the pedestrian environment and make movement easier. - 2.78 Outside the town centre, the audit has principally identified enhancements to crossing points along the principal roads and to local services such as schools as the priority.
 The majority of these are uncontrolled crossing points and would have beneficial effect of directing pedestrians to safer crossing points in the immediate location.
-A further advantage is that these measures could reinforce the speed limits and zones that exist in the town.
+A further advantage is that these measures could reinforce the speed limits and zones that exist in the town. - 2.79 Consultation responses highlighted a need for improvements in pedestrian facilities on Charlton Road.
+It is consequently recommended that pedestrian conditions along Charlton Road are investigated as a priority with a view to identifying possible improvements in pedestrian facilities, especially as this is a key walking route into Keynsham town centre, similarly the route along Station Road to the railway station is identified as a priority route for investigating possible pedestrian improvements.